When I am writing this I am sitting in an internet cafe. Behind me there is a tourist girl comparing her love life to the 50 shades.

 The Philippines has territorial taxation.
 In this case it means that non-resident and resident foreign aliens are only taxed on income generated locally.
 Citizens are taxed on worldwide income.

-I also have my own business in the UAE.
-When this pays out an income, the first idea would be that this is foreign income.
+I have my own business in the UAE.
+When this pays out a dividend, the first idea would be that this is foreign income.
 But as I explained in Where To Pay Taxes, you also have to look at the facts.

-Because when I run the business from here, it means that the company has a permanent establishment here.
+Because when I run the business from here, it could be argued that the company has a permanent establishment here.
 And someone could argue that my income is (partially) generated locally.

 The lawyer said something along these lines:

 “I understand what you are saying, and we do have those laws in place.
 The laws here are actually quite advanced.
-No people that understand this and would bother to engage in these discussions with foreigners.
-But there is not a single mechanism in place.
+But there are no people that understand this and would bother to engage in these discussions with foreigners.
+There is no mechanism in place.
 I know of not a single foreigner who had such a discussion about his permanent establishment.”

 The people at the tax office do not like to deal with lawyers.”

 Those coming from the West know that every tax buck owed is squeezed out of you.
 One error in your tax return can have serious consequences.